 1. Rynek Glowny

-At 40 000 m2, lively Rynek Glowny is one of the largest medieval town square in Europe.
+At 40 000 m2, lively Rynek Glowny is one of the largest medieval town squares in Europe.
 If you have kids along, it’s an excellent spot to let the little ones run loose for a bit.
 (Statues are for climbing.)
 Cosy outdoor cafes abound, with a great selection of food and drink, all very affordable.
 In the evening, it’s the perfect place to sit with a glass of wine and watch the many performers, some of them very talented, or just soak in the atmosphere.

 2. St Mary’s Church